Ponmanam: Reception

 D. S. Ramanujam of The Hindu wrote, "The definition of love has undergone many changes in recent Tamil movies where special contrived reasons are put forth to see that the hero's love does not materialise.
-Pyramid Films International's ``Pon Manam has, no doubt, such an element which fits in naturally in a well-structured storyline, director S. P. Rajkumar taking credit, with his story, screenplay and dialogue".
-A critic from Screen noted "the family drama highlighted by an excellent performance by Prabhu, has been attracting family audiences and even though the collections are not 100 per cent, the trade expects it to emerge a winner after a slow start."
+Pyramid Films International's Pon Manam has, no doubt, such an element which fits in naturally in a well-structured storyline, director S. P. Rajkumar taking credit, with his story, screenplay and dialogue".
+A writer from Screen noted that "the family drama highlighted by an excellent performance by Prabhu, has been attracting family audiences and even though the collections are not 100 per cent, the trade expects it to emerge a winner after a slow start."